 Figure 6.5.2-1

 When UE registers to the network, NG-RAN 1 is the serving RAN node for the UE.
-NG-RAN 1 shall select an AMF in the public network, based on operator's configuration.
+NG-RAN 1 shall select an AMF in the public network.
+It is assumed, by means of configuration, that “any AMF” cannot be selected as the serving AMF of the UE.

+Multiple RAN nodes are deployed in the campus network.
+At a given time, only a certain RAN (e.g. RAN 1 in the figure) is the serving RAN of the UE.
+Other RAN nodes may be selected by the LMF to measure the UE positioning signal.

+It is assumed all RAN nodes in the campus network have TNL association and NG-AP connection with the “any AMF”

 Current LCS design assumes NG-RAN report UE measurement to AMF (NRPPa message) and then to LMF.
 Because the NG-AP message may not be cyphered, it is likely the information will be sniffed by other entity in the transport network, which leads to exposure concern.